Kingdom of Kaimana: Colonial period

+His son Muhammad Achmad, is more commonly known as Bestuur Achmad.
+This is because he became HBA (Hoofd Bestuur Administratie, head of civil service administration) and an elected member of Nieuw Guinea Raad (NGR) in Hollandia, and later a member of the Indonesian Supreme Advisory Council (1966-1968).
+He retired from kingship in 1980.
+He was an Indonesian nationalist who founded the pro-Indonesian movement, ('Merdeka Bersama Kaimana Irian Barat', MBKIB, Independence With Kaimana West Irian) which boycotted Queen Wilhelmina's birthday celebrations, after meeting with Frans Kaisiepo in Biak in December 1946.
+Meanwhile King of Kaimana at the time, Achmad Aituarauw, and King of Namatota, Muhammad Kasim Ombaier communicated with Silas Papare to send a copy of Linggadjati Agreement to be distributed through the use of Chinese descent Abubakar Tjan Kok Tjiang, who had more freedom of movement.
+To disrupt these activities Dutch authority exiled Muhammad Achmad from Kaimana as district head of Ayamaru for 10 years in 1948.

+Current status

+Like most other traditional polities in Indonesia, the Kingdom of Kaimana has no formal political power ex officio.
+However, the establishment of the Kaimana Regency, the traditional domain of the kingdom, in 2002 has resulted in the resurgence of the royal family's influence.
+The eighth King of Kaimana, Abdul Hakim Achmad Aituarauw, who is the third son of Muhammad Achmad Aituarauw, is a former member of West Papua People's Representative Council (DPRPB), whose eldest brother is Hasan Achmad Aituarauw, two-time bupati (regent) of Kaimana Regency (2003–2010 and 2025–2030).
+Another member of the royal family, Sarifa Aituarauw, is also serving as an appointed member of the Kaimana Regency Council (DPRK) as a women's representative within the framework of special autonomy (Otsus).

+The current (ninth) king is Mohammad Natsir Aituarauw, who took office in 2022.

-List of leaders
+List of rulers

 Legacies

-The royal palace of Sran and a fort were already destroyed, except the Agung Baitul Rahim Mosque as well as the burial complex for Sran royals.
+The royal palace of Sran and a fort were already destroyed, except the Grand Mosque Baitul Rahim as well as the burial complex for Sran royals.
 This burial complex located on the north of the mosque, contains the grave of the Rat Sran V, Iwafusa; wife of Rat Sran VI, Salma Hakim; and Rat Sran VI, Ahmad Aituarauw.
 The southeast burial complex are for ulama located inside public cemetery.
 Chinese burial complex are located to the east of the mosque, or southeast of chinatown.

-The mosque was already repaired and reconstructed five times, in 1953 it was reconstructed with the original timber exchanged with cement and rocks but still maintaining the original design, in 1970 porches were added to the north, east and south.
+The mosque was already repaired and reconstructed five times.
+In 1953, it was reconstructed with the original timber exchanged with cement and rocks but still maintaining the original design.
+In 1970, porches were added to the north, east, and south.
 As a result it already lost much of its original design.
 Currently the royal family are trying to collect and find the royal heirloom which was spread all over Eastern Indonesia.
 Some of the heirlooms were found in Gowa Sultanate, South Sulawesi, because of past royal marriages.
 A museum was planned to display most of the heirlooms.